Effective sales process management

 So, we would like to discuss these three principles in detail.

-- Keep enough customers in every stage of the sales process.
+Keep enough customers at every stage of the sales process.
 It is not only the number of interested customers you have, it is also important at what sales process stage they currently are.

 If you want to make at least 10 deals monthly, you need to find time to talk with at least 40 people.
 Then you will reach your goal (keeping in mind 25% probability of the deal).
 Probably, 25 customers will be interested, will meet with you and will advance to the next stage of the sales process.
 Inevitably, 15 prospective customers at this stage will fall away.